Eleanor Mary Reid: Career

-Reid became interested in the fossilized remains of plants which she studied with her husband Clement Reid.
+Reid became interested in the fossilised remains of plants which she studied with her husband Clement Reid.
 They worked to establish that plants could be reliably identified and were able to publish their findings together.
 Their first book was published in 1899, The Origin of the British Flora, which focused on paleobotany.
-He mentioned that she helped in gathering nearly 100 samples from deposit near West Wittering.
+He mentioned that she helped in gathering nearly 100 samples from deposits near West Wittering.
 It was the two of them who were credited with establishing that "floras could be reliably reconstructed from sources rich in fossil fruiting organs".
 Their second book, The Fossil Flora of Tegelen-sur-Meuse, near Venloo, in the Province of Limburg was published in 1907 and is focused on paleobotany, as well as the Pleistocene geological timescale.
 The last book they published together was in 1915—a year before the death of her husband Clement Reid— titled, The Pliocene Floras of the Dutch-Prussian Border, which targets the topics of both paleobotany as well as the Pliocene geological timescale.

 Reid's interest in her field of study continued after her husband's death.
-The attic in her home in Milford-on-Sea became Reid's laboratory and the base from which she worked.
+The attic in her home in Milford on Sea, Hampshire, became Reid's laboratory and the base from which she worked.
 After earning money from the Geological Society's Murchison fund in 1919 she published her monograph on Pliocene floras in 1920.
-She was one of four women who became fellows of the Geological Society that year and she established a new lifelong scientific partnership and friendship with Marjorie Chandler who had obtained a first class degree in the natural sciences at Cambridge University the year before.
+She was one of four women who became fellows of the Geological Society that year and she established a new lifelong scientific partnership and friendship with Marjorie Chandler who had obtained a first-class degree in the natural sciences at Cambridge University the year before.
 Chandler acted as Reid's assistant for the next 40 years.

 Chandler and Reid researched pre-historic plants by using the collection of the British Museum.
 After six years they published a two-part volume of books focusing on paleobotany.
 Their first book, Catalogue of Cenozoic Plants in the Department of Geology, volume 1.
 The Bembridge Flora, was published in 1926.
 This was an extensive description of Cenozoic Plants and particularly those growing historically on the Isle of Wight.
 The second volume of their series, The London Clay Flora was published in 1933.
 In both of these volumes it was Reid who used their findings to describe the changing climatic conditions in the Tertiary period evidenced by the changing plants seen in minerals of different ages.
 The changing shape and construction of seeds and fruits through the ages gave new evidence of the evolutionary changes that takes place within plants.
 Reid and Chandler's studies showed that the land now known as London had at one time been part of a tropical forest.
 Reid devised many new techniques for extracting the samples from material such as peat.